Professional Learning

 Details:

-In this webinar, Dr Misty Adoniou presented EAL/D reading strategies which support students in the Beginning Phase of learning English as an additional language to:
+In this webinar, Dr Misty Adoniou presents EAL/D reading strategies which support students in the Beginning Phase of learning English as an additional language to:

 - Build on their oral language – learners’ reading skills progress when they learn how to decode words in their existing vocabulary.